LHarveyDev/homes-for-hounds/README.md

 - [Bootstrap4](https://getbootstrap.com/docs/4.6/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

-### Content

-- The 'Did You Know?' and 'Facts & Figures' content on the 'About Us' page was taken from [here](https://www.greyhoundtrust.org.uk/home-a-greyhound/all-about-greyhounds)

-- Content for the 'Articles' section on the 'Home' page was taken from [here](https://www.barleykennels.co.uk) and [here](https://www.greyhoundtrust.org.uk)

 - Nav Bar code from (https://getbootstrap.com/docs/4.0/components/navbar/) and (https://www.w3schools.com/howto/howto_js_active_element.asp)

 - Resize logo code from https: (https://www.freecodecamp.org/news/css-responsive-image-tutorial/#:~:text=To%20make%20an%20image%20responsive,than%20absolute%20ones%20like%20pixels)